sandeepyadav605/flutter-assignment/README.md

-# taskmanagement
+# taskmanagement using Flutter and Back4App

-A new Flutter project.
+A Todo/ Task management Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+clone the repository
+cd flutter-assignment
+run flutter doctor: to make sure the flutter is configure properly create Back4App account and steup the applicaiton update the depenacies and run flutter pub get add the applicaiton id and client key of Back4App run the command flutter run

 A few resources to get you started if this is your first Flutter project: